njoye/gitlab2todoist/README.md

 ```

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+If you have any further questions, please open an issue as well - I will try to answer you as soon as possible.

 ### License
 [MIT](https://choosealicense.com/licenses/mit/)